MichaelDrogalis/voluble/README.md

 confluent-hub install mdrogalis/voluble:0.2.0
 ```

-Then drop the jars on the plugin path for Kafka Connect.

 ## Usage

 All configuration for Voluble is done through properties that are passed to the connector.